txt/se20/docs/l20abstraction.md

 <img src="../etc/img/abstract.png">

+Historically, abstraction has enabled:

+- hardware-independent  programming language and operating systems
+- cloud computing
+- billion dollar acquisitions (see below)
+- And, well, everything
-Aside: personally, I think the history of computer science is the chase for useful abstractions.
+  - Is the whole history of computer science is the search for usefuls, implementable,  abstractions?

-## The Abstraction Test

-What is abstraction?
+## What is abstraction?

-- Between the programmer and the lower-level details (e.g. the hardware) there is a  layers of abstraction
+Between the programmer and the lower-level details (e.g. the hardware) there is a  layers of abstraction
 - Programmers talk to the abstraction
 - Automated tools map the  abstraction to the hardware

-Example:
+Concrete example of abstraction:

 1. Concrete: Countries have states.
 States have cities.
 Cities have suburbs.
 Suburbs have streets.
 Streets have houses.
 2. Abstract: Things, at level `i` have sub-things at level `i+`.